lfochamon/website/www/content/pages/prospective.md

 You can find more information about the French doctorate system at [Campus France](https://www.campusfrance.org/en/what-involved-Doctorate-France).
 If you have any questions about the positions, the PhD in general, and/or life in France, do not hesitate to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]).

-{#
-#### So how much is my salary exactly?
+#### How much is a PhD salary in France?

 PhD student minimal salaries are defined nationally by the government.
 You can easily find *gross* values in the [law](https://www.legifrance.gouv.fr/jorf/article_jo/JORFARTI000046820748). *Net* salaries are harder to determine as they depend on your tax situation.
 In an informal poll of *net* salaries among PhD students, I got to something in the range of **1700&ndash;1800&nbsp;€** (which is consistent with what you get on [this](https://www.salaire-brut-en-net.fr/) website).
 These are unofficial estimates and therefore come with the typical caveat on internet sources.
-It is worth noting that PhD students in France are contracted, full-time employees entitled to the all social benefits of traditional public sector employment, including sick days and paid time-off&nbsp;(holidays).
+It is worth noting that PhD students in France are contracted, full-time employees entitled to all social benefits of traditional public sector employment, including sick days and paid time-off&nbsp;(holidays).

 Again, if you have any questions about the positions, the PhD in general, and/or life in Paris, do not hesitate to [reach out](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]).
-#}

 #### Do I need to speak French?